-Rob Flanagan is an Associate at Intensity.
+Rob Flanagan is a Director at Intensity.
 His professional experience includes economic and financial modeling, statistical analysis, and economic research.
 Mr. Flanagan applies his expertise to build robust economic models, conduct rigorous analyses of large datasets, and perform detailed research for litigation disputes involving reasonable royalties, lost profits, valuation, and commercial success.

 Examples of Mr. Flanagan’s work include the following projects: